This exhibition brings together two of Suzanne Lacy's Manchester projects, Cleaning Conditions and her new work Uncertain Futures.

 Sweeping the dust from the floor of a room,

 So it won’t be noticed

-Uncertain Futures is a partnership between women and agencies in Manchester, University of Manchester School of Law and Social Sciences, Manchester Metropolitan University School of Nursing and Social Care, Manchester Institute for Collaborative Research on Ageing.
+Uncertain Futures is a partnership between women and agencies in Manchester, Work and Skills MCC, University of Manchester School of Law and Social Sciences, Manchester Metropolitan University School of Nursing and Social Care, MICRA – Manchester Institute for Collaborative Research on Ageing.

 Uncertain Futures has been co-produced by Suzanne Lacy with Ruth Edson, Community Learning Manager, and an Advisory Group of 15 women: